amirna2/open-teleop/docs/architecture.md

 - **Role**: Sends messages to the controller
 - **Responsibilities**:
   - Maintain connection to controller
-  - Serialize and send OttMessages
+  - Serialize and send OttMessages using FlatBuffers
   - Handle connection failures and recovery

 #### 2.1.4 Topic Publisher